Steal My Girl

 "Steal My Girl" is a song written and recorded by English-Irish boy band One Direction.
 It is the lead single from their fourth studio album Four (2014).
 It was released worldwide on 29 September 2014.
-The single was written by band members Louis Tomlinson and Liam Payne and regular collaborators Jonathan Cain, Wayne Hector, John Ryan, Ed Drewett and Julian Bunetta (the four had previously written "Best Song Ever").
-It was produced by Julian Bunetta, John Ryan and Pär Westerlund.
-They also performed this song for the first time on their fourth concert tour, the On the Road Again Tour.
+The single was written by band members Louis Tomlinson and Liam Payne and regular collaborators Jonathan Cain, Wayne Hector, John Ryan, Ed Drewett, and Julian Bunetta.
+It was produced by Bunetta, Ryan and Pär Westerlund.

 Background and release

-The announcement was first made on band member Liam Payne's Twitter on 14 September.
-The single became available worldwide on 29 September, except in the United Kingdom.
-The song was made available in the United Kingdom on 12 October, with Payne's remix of the recording (dubbed as the Big Payno and Afterhrs Pool Party Remix) being the B-side.
-The song's co-writer Louis Tomlinson stated the song is a "feel good song and it’s not too far away from the last album (Midnight Memories)."
-On 28 September, one day prior to the official release, the song was leaked on the internet.
+On 14 September 2014, Payne tweeted the upcoming release of the song.
+On 28 September, one day before its official release, the song was leaked on the internet.
+The single became available worldwide on 29 September, except in the United Kingdom, where it was released on 12 October with a b-side of Payne's remix of the recording, called the Big Payno and Afterhrs Pool Party Remix.
+The song's co-writer Louis Tomlinson said the single was a "feel-good song and it’s not too far away from the last album"—Midnight Memories.

 Composition and lyrics

-The song's piano piece of the instrumental was similar to Journey's "Faithfully".
-A reviewer felt the song sounded reminiscent of 1980s music, something that the band emphasized on their previous studio album.
+The song has a piano part similar to that of Journey's "Faithfully".
+One reviewer found the song reminiscent of 1980s music, like their previous studio album.
 The lyrics fret over the potential for rivals to take the group's girlfriends away from them, and why they matter to them.
+Sheet music for the song "Steal My Girl" was in the key of B major (performed in B♭ major) with a tempo of 78 beats per minute.